 MAC 1105 COLLEGE ALGEBRA (3 CREDITS)

 Topics include linear, quadratic, rational, radical, exponential, and logarithmic functions.
 Graphing and applications are emphasized.
-A graphing calculator is required.
 If completed with a grade of “C” or better, this course serves to demonstrate competence for the general education mathematics requirement.
 Credit is not given for both MAC 1105 and MAC 1106.

 PREREQUISITES FOR THIS COURSE: